index

 2. Not actually a flaw but...
 For the initial pressings the ROM was formatted in the Active Audio method.
 Later pressings have the ROM formatted in the multisession method.
 See the spec page for detail and solutions.

-3. We've had reports that some audio cd players, possibly older models, cannot skip the ROM data on the Active Audio formatted releases and count down in silence before playing the first audio track.
+3. We've had reports that some audio cd players, possibly older models, cannot skip the ROM data on the Active Audio formatted releases count down in silence before playing the first audio track.
 See the spec page for solutions.
 This behavior shouldn't occur when multisession formatted disks are played.
 Thanks to Mark Louttit, Australia, for the following:

 Pioneer DEH840 (Car CD Stereo) has trouble finding Track 1.
 It takes about 15 seconds to locate the start on Track 1.
 After it starts, it works OK.